 - Secondly, the blank, negative areas which, left by the undyed reserves, create the pattern.

-Apart from the actual dyeing equipment, which is not unique to this type of resist-dyeing, the equipment is extremely limited: thread or straps, needles, sometimes a frame, a fabric tension and holding device, even stencils, but especially agile and experienced hands.
-The simple techniques contrast with the large variety of resulting patterns.
+Apart from the actual dyeing equipment, which is not unique to this type of resist-dyeing, the equipment is extremely limited: threads or straps, needles, sometimes a frame, a device to hold the fabric under tension, stencils, but especially agile and experienced hands.
+The simple techniques contrast with the large variety of the resulting patterns.

 The procedures are implemented on different materials: cotton, raffia, pandanus, wool, silk and leather.
-It is the examples of their variations, found in all the continents of the world, which are presented throughout the exhibition.
+These variations, found throughout each of the world's continents, are presented throughout the exhibition.

-The colour is the most immediately visible stylistic element.
-Whether the fabric is two-coloured or multi-coloured depends on the number of dye baths.
-Indigo is frequently used as the sole dye; as for multi-coloured fabrics, they are the result of successive natural or synthetic dye baths.
+The color is the most immediately visible stylistic element.
+Whether the fabric is bi or multi-colored depends on the number of dye baths.
+Indigo is frequently used as the sole dye; as for multi-colored fabrics, they are the result of successive natural or synthetic dye baths.

 Archaeological digs in America, Africa and Asia have allowed the ancient origin of resist-dyeing to be identified.
 Pre-Hispanic fabrics conserved in the musée du quai Branly’s collections evoke this ancient character, whilst contemporary examples are proof of the survival of these practices, which vary from one region to another.